VisionAI-USF/TextureHeterogeneityDetection/README.md

 During processing a dataset of images it is important to fulfill the following requirements.<br><br>
 + <i>Uniform spatial resolution</i>.
 Medical image spatial resolution depends on the patient.
 For consistency of habitat detection across patients, it is important to make spatial resolution uniform.<br><br>
 + <i>Uniform image size</i>.
 Texture computation is performed in the frequency space after the Fourier transform.
-Variance in input image size will cause a difference in texture signature computation and as a result drop in texture signatures comparability.<br><br>
+Variance in input image size will cause a difference in texture signature computation and as a result one will see a drop in texture signatures comparability.<br><br>
 + <i>Image size = 2^n</i>.
 Texture computation function requires input image size to be equal to 2^n, e.g. 256 or 512.
-Nevertheless, the content of an image located "far" from RoI affect the result of Fourier transform and as a result it affect texture computation result within RoI.
-Thus, the content of an image located "far" from RoI can be considered as noise.
-We recommend assigning pixels which are "far" from RoI to zero.
+Nevertheless, the content of an image located "far" from the RoI affects the result of the Fourier transform and as a result it affects the texture computation result within the RoI.
+Thus, the content of an image located "far" from the RoI can be considered  noise.
+We recommend assigning pixels which are "far" from the RoI to zero.
 See test data from example code section for an example.<br><br>

-Overall, here is recommended preprocessing algorithm:<br>
+Overall, here is the recommended preprocessing algorithm:<br>
 1. Resample images into uniform spacing.<br>
 2. Define the largest bounding box across training and test (if present) cohorts.<br>
 3. Extend the bounding box by a constant.<br>
-4. Extract a patch with resulting bounding box size from source image.<br>
+4. Extract a patch with resulting bounding box size from a source image.<br>
-5. Find n, such that 2^n is larger then founded bounded box size.<br>
+5. Find n, such that 2^n is larger then the bounded box size in 4.<br>
 6. Create an image with size 2^n and zero intensity pixel values.<br>
-7. Substitute extracted patch into the center of created image.<br>
+7. Substitute the extracted patch into the center of the created image.<br>

-Result of the preprocessing step can be used as <i>compute_features.m</i> function input. <b>Step 3</b> is needed to prevet artifacts during texture computation on margine of a segmentation.<br><br>
+The result of the preprocessing step can be used as the <i>compute_features.m</i> function input. <b>Step 3</b> is needed to prevent artifacts during texture computation on the margin of a segmentation.<br><br>

 <H2>Available Modifications</H2>

 In order to increase reproducibility and simplify preprocessing, we updated the heterogeneity detection algorithm.
-Its texture computation function is modified in the way that the resolution of input images becomes irrelevant.
+Its texture computation function was modified such that way that the resolution of input images becomes irrelevant.
 There is only one requirement: <i>Uniform spatial resolution</i>.
-Due to changes in texture computation process results of the original and modified methods can vary.
-Download link for the modified method shown below:<br>
+Due to changes in the texture computation process results of the original and modified methods can vary.
+A download link for the modified method is shown below:<br>
 https://github.com/VisionAI-USF/TextureHeterogeneityDetection_easy_preprocess<br>

 <H2>Example Code</H2>

-After you download the code, include all the folders (features, U, utils, Wavelet, and workflow) and their subfolders into Matlab PATH variable.
-All the computations are done by function <i>compute_features</i>.
+After you download the code, include all the folders (features, U, utils, Wavelet, and workflow) and their subfolders into the Matlab PATH variable.
+All the computations are done by the function <i>compute_features</i>.
 Below is an example of its usage.

 ```
 %Include all folders and subfolders into Matlab PATH variable